-9.3.2 Argument Passing
+9.2.3 Argument Passing

-For each given Fortran 77 function, an equivalent C prototype can be derived.
-Once this equivalent C prototype is known, the C ABI conventions should be applied to determine how arguments are passed to the Fortran function.
+For each given Fortran 77 procedure, an equivalent C prototype can be derived.
+Once this equivalent C prototype is known, the C ABI conventions should be applied to determine how arguments are passed to the Fortran procedure.

-G77 passes all (user defined) formal arguments of a function by reference.
+G77 passes all (user defined) formal arguments of a procedure by reference.
 Specifically, pointers to the location in memory of a variable, array, array element, a temporary location that holds the result of evaluating an expression or a temporary or permanent location that holds the value of a constant (xf. g77 manual) are passed as actual arguments.
-Artificial compiler generated arguments may be passed by value or by reference.
+Artificial compiler generated arguments may be passed by value or by reference as they are inherently compiler and hence implementation specific.

-Data objects with a CHARACTER type are passed as a pointer to the character string and its length, so that each CHARACTER formal argument in a Fortran function results in two actual arguments in the equivalent C prototype.
-The first argument occupies the position in the formal argument list of the Fortran function.
+Data objects with a CHARACTER type are passed as a pointer to the character string and its length, so that each CHARACTER formal argument in a Fortran procedure results in two actual arguments in the equivalent C prototype.
+The first argument occupies the position in the formal argument list of the Fortran procedure.
 This argument is a pointer to the array of characters that make up the string, passed by the caller.
-The second argument is appended to the end of the user-specified formal argument list.
+The second argument is appended to the end of the userspecified formal argument list.
 This argument is of the default integer type and its value is the length of the array of characters, that is the length, passed as the first argument.
+This length is passed by value.
 When more than one CHARACTER argument is present in an argument list, the length arguments are appended in the order the original arguments appear.
+The above discussion also applies to substrings.